jamesw98/ghsfl-docs/competition_format.markdown

 Fencers who complete all their pool bouts and qualify for the DE round, but leave the venue and do not appear for the DE round should be withdrawn (if they left for a valid reason) or excluded (if they left for any other reason) **from their first DE bout**, the results of the fencers' pools are not affected.

 #### Bout Committee
 The purpose of the Bout Committee is to settle any questions that may arise about the application of the rules.
-The composition of hte Bout committee will be decided by the Vice Chair of the Board prior to the tournament.
+The composition of hte Bout committee will be decided by the Board prior to the tournament.
+Bout Committee members must stay until all events are finished.

 #### Referees and Floor Judges
 Referees who are former high school fencers must not referee DE bouts involving their former school for three seasons after leaving the school.
 The tournament organizer may not know which school referees used to fence for.
 Referees who are assigned a bout involving their former school should ask for the bout to be reassigned.
+Referees are required to stay until the final event of the tournament is ended or until excused by the tournament organizer.

 If a referee feels uncomfortable refereeing a bout because of any association may ask for the bout to be reassigned, and the organizer will honor that request if possible.

 If qualified floor judges are available, they should be assigned for all semi-final and final bouts of the Individual Championship and the final and third place match of the Team Championship.
 Fencers can request floor judges in any bout of a tournament.

-#### Finals
-Except or team tournaments, no other bouts should be fenced while the men's and women's final is in progress.

 ## Responsibilities of Participating Schools
 ### Responsible Adult